EMERGING MARKETS-Asian stocks, FX rally as markets eye Fed rate cuts, dollar weakness

 In Argentina, offshore dollar bonds rallied following Javier Milei's victory as president on Sunday as investors welcomed pledges to cut spending.

-Caution remains, however, over whether his unorthodox policy proposals can fix the Argentine economy's numerous problems.
+However, investors remain wary about whether his unorthodox policy proposals can fix the economy's numerous problems.

 HIGHLIGHTS: